p-ambre/SMS-Spam-Detection/README.md

 app.py uses this model to build a command line application using the Python microframework, Flask.

-Check the screenshots of the web application in output.pdf
+Check the screenshots of the web application in "output.pdf"

+If you have any doubts or suggestions please feel free to email me at pra22@njit.edu.
+Thank you!